- Patients with type 2 diabetes mellitus who are taking metformin only.

 allergic disease (including drug allergies, but excluding untreated, asymptomatic,

-T2DM (for example, hypercholesterolemia or hypertension) but are controlled by either
+than T2DM (for example, hypercholesterolemia or hypertension) but are controlled by

-diet or stable (for the last 2 months) doses of medications may be included as well
+either diet or stable (for the last 2 months) doses of medications may be included as

 - Evidence or history of diabetic complications with significant end organ damage, eg,